Grid-Free Computation of Probabilistic Safety with Malliavin Calculus: Experiments

 \section{Experiments}

-In this section, we present a toy example.
-The code can be found at \url{https://github.com/FraCose/Grid-free_prob_safety}. \\ For the experiments, we use a simulation-based approach, i.e. we use Monte Carlo (MC) techniques, and to reduce the variance we use antithetic Brownian paths \cite{Glasserman2003,Huynh2012}. \begin{remark} We remark that the way $\mathbb{P}\left(\tau^{x}\geq T\right)$ and $D_x \mathbb{P}\left(\tau^{x}\geq T\right)$ are computed it is not relevant for the idea presented in this work.
+In this section, we present a case study: the code can be found at \url{https://github.com/FraCose/Grid-free_prob_safety}. \\ For the experiments, we use a simulation-based approach, i.e. we use Monte Carlo (MC) techniques, and to reduce the variance we use antithetic Brownian paths \cite{Glasserman2003,Huynh2012}. \begin{remark} We remark that the way $\mathbb{P}\left(\tau^{x}\geq T\right)$ and $D_x \mathbb{P}\left(\tau^{x}\geq T\right)$ are computed it is not relevant for the idea presented in this work.
 Indeed, it is enough to be able to compute the quantities $\EE[\mathds{1}_{\{\tau\geq T\}}]$ and $\EE[\mathds{1}_{\{\tau\geq T\}}H_T]$ and plug them into the GD procedure.
 We refer to~\cite{Andersson2017, Frikha2019, HenryLabordere2017} for the exposition of unbiased simulation methods.
-Other methods to compute these quantities are PDE techniques, which we expect to be computationally heavier. \qedsymbol \end{remark} Before presenting the model for the case study, it is important to draw some considerations.
+Other methods to compute these quantities are PDE techniques, which we expect to be computationally heavier. \end{remark} Before presenting the model for the case study, it is important to draw some general considerations on the discussed technique.